oekosheri/tensorflow_unet_scaling/README.md

 ### Submission

-- The submission.sh/submission_hvd.sh files submits all jobs in a loop.
+- The submission.sh/submission_hvd.sh files submit all jobs in a loop.
 For our data 14 GPUs was the maximum number of GPUs which for our computing cluster correlates with 7 nodes.
 The submission file adapts the run_file.sh (Contatining the python script and its input arguments) and submit_file.sh (containing the submission script) for each job.

 - Jobs run on one node, should be submitted without an MPI run.
-When more than one node, parallel MPI jobs are spawned by the env variable $MPIEXE in submit_file.
+With more than one node, parallel MPI jobs are spawned by the env variable $MPIEXE in submit_file.

 - Log files containing training times and metrics are copied in the logs folder on the root directory.